donovan6000/M33-Fio/README.md

 ### Known Issues
 * Everything works in all versions of OctoPrint >= 1.2.0 except the Micro 3D printer connection routine which only works with versions of OctoPrint >= 1.2.5
-* Microsoft Internet Explorer 11 doesn't display webcam stream
+* Microsoft Internet Explorer 11 doesn't display webcam stream since it doesn't natively support MJPEG videos
 * Microsoft Internet Explorer 11 doesn't resize profile editor correctly
 * Microsoft Edge displays webcam stream as a still image
 * Can't host more than one webcam stream at a time since it always hosts on port 4999
 * Has only been tested on the latest versions of Microsoft Internet Explorer 11, Microsoft Edge, Mozilla Firefox, and Google Chrome, so it might have issues with web browsers other than those
-* Will occasionally not perform the Micro 3D printer's standby movements, like turning off the heater and fan, when a print is canceled or finished
+* Has problems performing standy commands when a print is finished or canceled with versions of OctoPrint  >= 1.3.0

 ### Images
 Additional controls are added to OctoPrint's control panel that allow doing everything from loading filament to updating the firmware.